Yuan-Meng/personal_website/content/posts/causality.md

 # Why Ask Why?

-## We can't but think about causation
+## We can't help but think about causation

 As a cognitive scientist, I study common sense causal reasoning.
 Folks say *"correlation is not causation"* like a broken record, yet we can't help but think "leaves fall *because* the wind blows", not "leaves *happen to* fall *after* the wind blows".
-If you're intrigued, I highly recommend [this talk](https://youtu.be/q0HLci67Tr8) by Tobias Gerstenberg at Standford.
+If you're intrigued by causal cognition, I recommend [this talk](https://youtu.be/q0HLci67Tr8) by Tobias Gerstenberg .

 {{< figure src="https://www.dropbox.com/s/gfiw187r502jb1l/1t1_redgreen_2sec.gif?raw=1" width="350" caption="[Kominsky et al. (2017)](http://www.jfkominsky.com/demos.html) showed that even 12-month-olds 'think' the red block makes the green one move if the motions abide by Newton's Third Law.">}}